MeltwaterArchive/storyplayer/modules/hoststable/fromHostsTable.md

 _fromHostsTable()_ allows you to get the hosts table entry for a named host.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\HostsTableDetermine_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\FromHostsTable_.

 ## Behaviour And Return Codes